The exchange (chess): In the endgame

-In the middlegame, the advantage of an exchange is usually enough to win the game if the side with the rook has one or more pawns.
+In the middlegame, the advantage of the exchange is usually enough to win the game if the side with the rook has one or more pawns.
 In an endgame without pawns, the advantage of the exchange is normally not enough to win (see pawnless chess endgame).
 The most common exceptions when there are no pawns are (1) a rook versus a bishop in which the defending king is trapped in a corner of the same color as his bishop, (2) a knight separated from its king that may be cornered and lost, and (3) the king and knight are poorly placed.

 In the endgame of a rook and a pawn versus a knight and a pawn, if the pawns are passed the rook is much stronger and should win.
 If the pawns are not passed, the side with knight has good drawing chances if its pieces are well-placed.

 In the endgame of a rook and a pawn versus a bishop and pawn, if the pawns are on the same file, the bishop has good chances to draw if the pawns are blocked and the opposing pawn is on a square the bishop can attack; otherwise the rook usually wins.
 If the pawns are passed the rook normally wins.
 If the pawns are not passed and are on adjacent files, it is difficult to assess but the bishop may be able to draw.

 In an endgame with more pawns on the board (i.e. a rook and pawns versus a minor piece with the same number of pawns) the rook usually wins.
 This position is typical.
 The superior side should remember these things: